Hollandmey Renewable Energy Development

 With the development of these sites nearby, SPR is continuing its history of working positively with local communities in the Highlands.
 We are keen to create employment opportunities during the construction and operation of our windfarms that can benefit those who live near our sites.

 The flexible approach adopted by SPR has empowered local communities to decide what their community benefit is spent on.
 This has resulted in a fantastic diversity of projects being delivered, from broadband provision, environmental improvements, youth activities, educational programmes, heritage projects, a community minibus, installation of defibrillators and provision of first aid kits and much more.
-For Hollandmey RED alone, SPR are in discussions with the Highland Council regarding provision of a £50,000 contribution to support the electric vehicle network in the Highlands.
-The proposed Hollandmey RED would add further significant value to the local communities by supporting the local economy through the supply chain; creating new opportunities for businesses in terms of both jobs and training; and local employment to support local communities.
+For Hollandmey Renewable Energy Development alone, SPR has reached an agreement with the Highland Council regarding the provision of a £50,000 contribution to support the electric vehicle network in the Highlands.
+The proposed Hollandmey Renewable Energy Development would add further significant value to the local communities by supporting the local economy through the supply chain; creating new opportunities for businesses in terms of both jobs and training; and local employment to support local communities.

 Site Enhancements

-The proposed Development would incorporate environmental enhancements including a Habitat Management Area to provide wider benefits for nature and biodiversity.
-Proposed enhancement measures comprise felling of commercial forestry and restoration of 168 ha of peatland habitat, providing habitat for many wader species surrounding the Phillips Mains Mire SSSI, and helping to preserve its favourable conservation status.
+The Hollandmey Renewable Energy Development would incorporate environmental enhancements including a Habitat Management Area to provide wider benefits for nature and biodiversity.
+Proposed enhancement measures comprise felling of commercial forestry and restoration of 168 ha of peatland habitat, providing habitat for many wader species surrounding the Phillips Mains Mire Site of Special Scientific Interest (SSSI), and helping to preserve its favourable conservation status.

 Contact